-- Cum Laude-Cumulative grade-point averages of 3.50 to 3.74. - Magna Cum Laude-Cumulative grade-point averages of 3.75 to 3.99. - Summa Cum Laude-Cumulative grade-point averages of 4.0. - Credits transferred from other institutions will not be used for academic achievement designation.
-Students must complete 45 credits at GBC to earn honors designation for an associate's or a certificate degree. - Students must complete 45 upper-division credits at GBC to earn honors designation for a bachelor's degree.
+- Cum Laude-Cumulative grade-point averages of 3.50 to 3.74 - Magna Cum Laude-Cumulative grade-point averages of 3.75 to 3.99. - Summa Cum Laude-Cumulative grade-point averages of 4.0. - To earn honors designation for an associate's degree or certificate of achievement, students must complete 45 credits at GBC, excluding developmental and community education courses. - To earn honors designation for a bachelor's degree, students must complete 45 upper-division credits at GBC. - Credits transferred from other institutions will not be used toward calculating grade point average.